michael2008/ME-Live-Doc/docs/user-guide.md

 ## Overview

-ME-Live! includes a complete set of hardware, support software, and application software.
+MeshExpert Live! includes a complete set of hardware, support software, and application software.
 This guide will first provide you the detailed description of hardware specifications and their assembly methods; then it will introduce you how to use the system, including license installation and management, management of HoloLens device and app installation and management; lastly, it will show some built-in demo apps.

 ## System Structure

-ME-Live! is made up of two parts:
+MeshExpert Live! is made up of two parts:

 * **Live Rig**: a set of movable video device with the function of getting video and location information of the real world.
 * **Live WorkStation**: a high performance graphics workstation used for running holographic program and synthesizing real-time holographic video.